Dental Patient Reactivation: Win Back Lapsed Patients

-Run dental patient reactivation campaigns that work.
-Phone, text, and email scripts plus timing strategies that bring lapsed patients back.
+Dental patient reactivation campaigns that work: phone, text, and email scripts, segmentation, timing windows, and metrics to bring lapsed patients back.

 Share: